Russia-backed Syrian army sweeps in after U.S. announces abrupt exit

 Much of the M4 skirts the southern fringe of territory where Turkey aims to set up a "safe zone" inside Syria.
 Turkey said it had seized part of the highway.
 An official of the Kurdish-led Syrian Democratic Forces (SDF) said clashes were ongoing.

-The swift Syrian government deployments underscored how suddenly the strategy the United States had pursued in Syria for the past five years had dissolved overnight.
+The swift Syrian government deployments underscored how suddenly the strategy the United States had pursued in Syria for the past five years has dissolved.
 Washington announced on Sunday it was pulling out its entire force of 1,000 troops which had provided air support, ground assistance and training for Syrian Kurds against Islamic State since 2014.

 A U.S. official said on Monday a diplomatic team working to help stabilise territory captured from Islamic State had already pulled out.
 U.S. troops were still on the ground but early phases of their withdrawal had started, the official said.